openvinotoolkit/operator/docs/notebook_in_rhods.md

 The docker image tag visible in the JupyterHub is mapped to the `Notebook` resource name.

-When in the `Notebook` resource specification, there is selected option `auto_update_image`, the operator will be checking for updates the github repository of the OpenVINO notebook on a speficied branch.
+When in the `Notebook` resource specification, there is selected option `auto_update_image`, the operator will be checking for updates the GitHub repository of the OpenVINO notebook on a specified branch.
 When changes will be detected, the operator will update the `BuildConfig` and will trigger new docker image building.
 It can ensure the image is up-to-date.
 Newly created image tag will be composed with the `Notebook` resource name and the building date suffix.
-By default, the operator is connecting with github once in 2h.
+By default, the operator is connecting with GitHub once in 2h.
 This frequency can be adjusted using parameter `reconcile_duration_multiplier`.

 Check the explanation of all the [notebook custom resource parameters](./notebook_params.md)